hypercore-protocol/website/guides/walkthroughs/p2p-indexing-with-hyperbee.md

 ---
 layout: layouts/guides
-title: P2P Indexing with Hyperbee
+title: P2P Indexing with Hyperbee | Hypercore Protocol
+description: Walk through the basics of using Hyperbee.
 ---

 # P2P Indexing with Hyperbee